 Parking your car in Britain

-Don't park on double red or yellow lines at any time; single lines sometimes mean you can park in the evenings and at weekends, but check road-side signs carefully for restrictions.
+Don't park on double red or yellow lines at any time.
+Single lines sometimes mean you can park in the evenings and at weekends, but check road-side signs carefully as they will detail any restrictions.

 If in doubt, keep things simple and find a car park.
 Outside urban areas and popular tourist zones, parking is much easier.
-Look out for signs with a blue “P”, indicating parking spaces.
-Never leave any valuables or luggage alone in your car.
+Look out for signs with a blue “P”, indicating parking spaces, and remember not to leave any valuables or luggage alone in your car.

 Filling up your car with fuel

-Most petrol stations in Britain are self-service and the instructions at the pumps are easy to follow; you pay at the counter in the shop.
+Most petrol stations in Britain are self-service and the instructions at the pumps are easy to follow; you’ll often pay at the counter in the shop, although in some instances you can pay at the pump using a bank card.

 Get to know the British breakdown services

-The AA, RAC and Green Flag are the major breakdown assitance services in the UK.
+The AA, RAC and Green Flag are the major breakdown assistance services in the UK.
 If you break down on a motorway, you can call for emergency assistance from roadside orange SOS phones.

 Most car-hire agencies have their own cover, and charges will include membership of the AA, the RAC or Green Flag.
 Be sure to ask the rental company to provide all emergency service numbers.

-If you are not a member of an affiliated organisation, you can still contact a rescue service, although it will cost more.
-If you have an accident that involves injury or another vehicle, call the police as soon as possible.
+If you are not a member of an affiliated organisation, you can still contact a rescue service, although it may cost more.

 The Environmental Transport Association gives advice on reducing the impact of carbon emissions, as well as offering a number of ethical breakdown services.